 For example, an end-user (resource owner) can grant a printing service (client) access to her protected photos stored at a photo sharing service (resource server), without sharing her username and password with the printing service.
 Instead, she authenticates directly with a server trusted by the photo sharing service (authorization server) which issues the printing service delegation-specific credentials (access token).

-This specification is designed for use with HTTP [RFC2616].
-The use of OAuth with any transport protocol other than HTTP is undefined.
+This specification is designed for use with HTTP ([RFC2616]).
+The use of OAuth over any other protocol than HTTP is out of scope.